-The Tata Centre for Development at UChicago (TCD) develops innovative, integrated approaches to tackling some of India’s most pressing development issues.
+The Tata Centre for Development at UChicago (TCD) develops innovative and integrated approaches to tackling some of India’s most pressing development issues.
 The Centre takes a rigorous problem-based approach, centering its efforts on clearly defined problems where there is potential for a scalable solution to make a difference.
-With generous support from the Tata Trusts, the TCD leverages UChicago’s world-class research expertise and long-standing ties to India, as well as the expertise of its extensive global network, to improve lives across India.
+With generous support from the Tata Trusts, the TCD leverages UChicago’s world-class research expertise and long-standing ties to India, as well as its extensive global network to improve lives across India.

 As a general rule the TCD will not fund pure laboratory experiments.
 Field evaluations of technology innovations will be considered, but proposals must clearly explain how research outcomes could address well-defined development challenges in India in the short term.
 If you have questions about whether your project fits within these criteria, please contact Nicole Anderson, TCD Director of Programs, at email@example.com.

 Full Research Projects: These grants are for research projects at a mature level of development.
 Not only must the research question be clear, but applicants must also demonstrate a commitment from implementing partners and, where applicable, well-defined instruments and sample size estimates.
 Proposals can also be submitted for funding the continuation or completion of research projects that have already started.
 The total amount awarded to a single project will typically not exceed $300,000.
 Previously funded TCD Pilot Studies may apply for Full Research Project Funding.

 Pilot Studies: These grants are for studies with a clear research question, but for which the design and implementation requires further testing and pilot data.
 The expectation is that these projects will ultimately develop into full-scale research projects.
 The maximum amount awarded for pilot studies is $50,000.